Mariomnue/05_Public_API_Requests/README.md

     This webpage is built with css, html, and javascript.

+8/25/21
+Settled on a simple css style, not much different from the original.
+I may change it.
+Dob.date birthday has been formatted. non-state information is an incorrect statement.
+It should be ingnored.

 8/22/21
+Happy with the simple style.
 some CSS tweeking
 Needs code snippets: dob.date formated. non-state information used exit button